general information

 11 Rue François Guisol

-This is our all- time favourite.
-Only vegan and vegetarian options of all kinds are offered, in a relaxed and incredibly friendly atmosphere.
-It has a bit of a hippy vibe while having that elegant French touch that’s so hard to replicate.
-All large choice of great juices, breakfast bowls, and homemade cakes are just a few of the brunch choices.
+Only vegan and vegetarian options of all kinds are offered, in a relaxed and friendly atmosphere.
+Badaboom has a hippy vibe with an elegant French touch.
+A large choice of great juices, breakfast bowls, and homemade cakes are just a few of the brunch choices.
 Based on the port, make sure you explore around the popular Place du Pin area nearby afterwards.
 Made up of a square with a dozen streets, this is where locals hang out, with a buzzing atmosphere and the best specialist food, fashion and design shops in Nice.